labring/sealos/docs/4.0/docs/cloud/apps/scp/scp.md

 * **High Speed**, build custom kubernetes clusters on the cloud in minutes
 * **Flexible Configuration**, freely scalable clusters by editing configuration files
 * **Low Cost**, 10% cheaper than starting a cloud server directly
-* **Easy to Use**, the product experience is as simple as installing and using an application on a PC
+* **Easy to Use**, it is as simple as installing and using an application on a PC
 * **Compatibility**, API is fully compatible with kubernetes CRD design, supports remote calls, and supports docking to any other system, such as CI/CD systems to automatically create/destroy clusters
 * **Customized**, support for custom clusters, with the ability to freely choose which version of kubernetes to install and the upper addon through cluster image capabilities, and support for all cluster images in existing sealos repositories
-* **Cross-platform**, free to switch cloud vendors, multiple cloud vendors resources unified management
+* **Cross-platform**, free to switch between cloud vendors, multiple cloud vendors' resources can be uniformly managed

 ## How to Use